peterwisu/Peterwisu/README.md

-- 👋 Hi, I’m @Peterwisu
+- 👋 Hi, I’m Wish (Peter) Suhartidamrong my GitHub @Peterwisu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development and AI
 - 🌱 I’m currently learning Machine Learing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...